 HVAC PREVENTATIVE MAINTENANCE CHECKLIST

-Davis HVAC provides priority service for their customers who have an annual maintenance or service agreement.
+Davis HVAC, LLC provides priority service for their customers who have an annual maintenance or service agreement.
 Bi-annual preventative maintenance will ensure that your system runs as efficiently as possible.
 We perform the following tasks, depending on the unit:

 - Inspect unit for proper refrigerant level and adjust if necessary